-1. The right to inspect and review the student's education records within 5 business days after the day the School receives a request for access.
-Parents or eligible

-The School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-2 The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-Parents or eligible students who wish to ask the School to amend a record should write the School principal or designee, clearly identify the part of the record they want changed, and specify why it should be changed.
+- 1. The right to inspect and review the student's education records within 5 business days after the day the School receives a request for access.
+Parents or eligible students should submit to the School principal or designee a written request that identifies the records they wish to inspect. - The School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2 The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - Parents or eligible students who wish to ask the School to amend a record should write the School principal or designee, clearly identify the part of the record they want changed, and specify why it should be changed.
 If the School decides not to amend the record as requested by the parent or eligible student, the School will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.